On growth rate and contact homology: Morse-Bott approach to contact homology

-\begin{remark} This theorem generalizes to contact forms $\sin(n x)\d y+\cos(n x)\d z$ and $f(x)\d y+g(x)\d z$ if $f$ and $g$ have the same variations as $ x\mapsto \sin(n x)$ and $x\mapsto \cos(n x)$. \end{remark} These theorems derive from Bourgeois' work and do not depend on Hypothesis~H. The solutions of the Cauchy-Riemann equations is the $0$-set of a Fredholm section in a Banach bundle (described in \cite[5.1.1]{Bourgeois02}) and thus a $3$-manifold.
+\begin{remark} This theorem generalizes to contact forms $\sin(n x)\d y+\cos(n x)\d z$ and $f(x)\d y+g(x)\d z$ if $f$ and $g$ are increasing and decreasing on the same sets as $ x\mapsto \sin(n x)$ and $x\mapsto \cos(n x)$. \end{remark} These theorems derive from Bourgeois's work and Hypothesis~\ref{H1} is always satisfied.
+Indeed, the solutions of the Cauchy-Riemann equations is the $0$-set of a Fredholm section in a Banach bundle (described in \cite[5.1.1]{Bourgeois02}) and thus a $3$-manifold.
 To achieve transversality of this section, Bourgeois proves that the linearized Cauchy-Riemann operator is surjective on its $0$-set by studying its surjectivity for curves close to holomorphic curves (the curves are defined in \cite[5.3.2]{Bourgeois02}, the surjectivity is proved in \cite[Proposition 4.13 and 5.14]{Bourgeois02}) and then using an implicit function theorem \cite[Proposition 5.16]{Bourgeois02}.
 To obtain the desired moduli space, we quotient the space of solutions by the biholomorphisms of $\bb R\times S^1$ and the $\bb R$-action.
 The orientation issues are studied in \cite[Proposition 7.6]{Bourgeois02}.

-\begin{corollary}[Bourgeois \cite{Bourgeois02}] Let $M$ be an oriented circle bundle over a closed oriented surface $S$ carrying a $S^1$-invariant contact structure $\xi$ which is transverse to the fibers.
+\begin{corollary}[Bourgeois \cite{Bourgeois02}] Let $M$ be an oriented circle bundle over a closed oriented surface $S$ carrying an $S^1$-invariant contact structure $\xi$ which is transverse to the fibers.
 Let $f$ denote the homotopy class of the fiber.
 Then, for all $k>0$, there exists a contact form $\alpha$ such that

-The cylindrical contact homology is trivial in all other homotopy classes.
-Under Hypothesis H, the growth rate of contact homology is linear. \end{corollary}
+The cylindrical contact homology is trivial in all other homotopy classes. \end{corollary}

 \begin{corollary} Fix $n\in\mathbb N^*$.
 Let $\alpha_n=\sin(nx)\d y+\cos(nx)\d z $ be the standard contact form on $T^3$.
-Let $c_y$ and $c_z$ denote the free homotopy classes associated to $S^1\times\{0\}\times S^1$ and $S^1\times S^1\times \{0\}$.
-Let $a=c_y^{n_y} c_z^{n_{\vphantom{y}z}}$ be a non-trivial homotopy class.
+Let $c_y$ and $c_z$ denote the free homotopy classes associated to $\{0\}\times\{0\}\times S^1$ and $\{0\}\times S^1\times \{0\}$.
+Let $\eta=c_y^{n_y} c_z^{n_{\vphantom{y}z}}$ be a non-trivial homotopy class.
 Then there exists a contact form $\alpha'_n$ such that

-The cylindrical contact homology is trivial in all other homotopy classes.
-Under Hypothesis H, the growth rate of contact homology is quadratic. \end{corollary}
+The cylindrical contact homology is trivial in all other homotopy classes. \end{corollary}